-- 3.7.1 A member of the Department of Governance will prepare the minutes.
+- 3.7.1 A member of the Department of Governance and Legal Services will prepare the minutes.
 The draft minutes are normally circulated to the Chair of Court or the relevant Committee Chair and the University Secretary within 14 working days after the date of the meeting.
-Draft minutes are circulated to Court or Committee members by email as soon as reasonably possible after the meeting takes place for comment and approval in advance of the next meeting, at which the minutes will be provided to Court or Committee members for noting only. will - 3.7.3 The Department of Governance is responsible for ensuring that decisions taken by Court and its Standing Committees are formally notified to those individuals and/or bodies responsible for implementation. - 3.7.4 Circumstances may arise which necessitate a minute of a Court decision to be approved at the meeting at which the decision is taken.
-In such circumstances, the Department of Governance will prepare a draft minute for immediate consideration and approval by Court or Committee.
+The minutes will provide details of any Court Briefings that may have taken place between the scheduled Court meetings.
+Draft minutes are circulated to Court or Committee members by email as soon as reasonably possible after the meeting takes place for comment and approval in advance of the next meeting, at which the minutes will be provided to Court or Committee members for noting only. - 3.7.3 The Department of Governance and Legal Services is responsible for ensuring that decisions taken by Court and its Standing Committees are formally notified to those individuals and/or bodies responsible for implementation. - 3.7.4 Circumstances may arise which necessitate a minute of a Court decision to be approved at the meeting at which the decision is taken.
+In such circumstances, the Department of Governance and Legal Services will prepare a draft minute for immediate consideration and approval by Court or Committee.